tangentsoft/pidp8i/HACKERS.md

     subdirectories at installation time.

 *   <b>`examples`</b> - Example programs for the end user's edification.
-    Many of these are referenced by documentation files.
+    Many of these are referenced by documentation files and therefore should not be renamed or moved, since there may be public web links referring to these examples.

 *   <b>`hardware`</b> - Schematics and such for the PiDP-8/I board or
     associated hardware.